Wondering what to ask?

 Will my daughter sleep in a house, cabin or a tent?

 Our Campers sleep in the same house as our Family does.
-Our Camper area sleeps between 4 to 6 girls.
-Showers and Bathroom is just around the corner of the sleeping area.
+Our Camper area sleeps between 6 girls.
+Shower and Bathroom is just around the corner of the sleeping area.
 We prefer this set up over tents as we are located at an area where we have wildlife and insects.
 The Camper area is set up in a friendly way, with a breakfast and dinner area right there.
 Also, we have a living room area with a TV for watching some horse related videos.
-We do not have air conditioning; however, the area is most of the time very cool and has ceiling fans.
-The Campers quarter will be cleaned and maintained every three days by the camp staff.
+We do have air conditioning; that will keep together with our ceiling fans the Area very cool.
+The Campers quarter will be cleaned and maintained every day by our Campers.

-Our Camp staff sleeping rooms are located close to the Campers sleeping quarters.
+Our Camp staff sleeping rooms are located right off the Campers sleeping quarters.

 Is Pony Gang Youth Camp a Show oriented stable?

 Pony Gang Youth Camp is part of a working Riding school facility, and even if we are not currently hosting horse shows ourselves, we are Show oriented and our students participate in local horse shows.
 Our students show in Hunter, Jumper, Western pleasure and Ranch horse.